Up your bargaining power before heading to the dealership.

 - Fixed interest.
 A fixed interest rate can help you maintain a budget without having to worry about fluctuations in the market raising your interest rate.

 - Short approval time.
-Approval on most preapproved loans is only available for a short time.
+Auto loan preapprova is often only available for a short time.

 - Limited budget.
 Because you’ve been preapproved for a set amount, your car options may be limited.